 So, this was our experience with a great Barcelona Gaudi tour.
 It allowed us to see all the most beautiful Gaudi buildings in Barcelona in just +- 6 hours.
 I hope that this write-up gives you a better idea of what to expect from a Barcelona Gaudi tour.
 Hopefully, it will also help you choose a tour that’s the right tour for you.

-After this tour, we still visited many other incredible buildings in Barcelona.
+After this excellent tour, we also visited many other incredible buildings in Barcelona.
 But even with audio guides, it was not comparable to having a knowledgeable local guide.

-Book this Gaudi tour now!
-If you want to do the same Gaudi tour as we did as described in this article, you can book it on the Take Walks website or via GetYourGuide.
-If this tour isn’t available, the very best comparable alternative is this day tour.
+How to book this Gaudi tour?
+If you want to do the same Gaudi tour as we did as described in this article, you can check availability and book it here.
+If this tour isn’t available for your travel dates, the very best comparable alternative is this day tour.
 Either way, make sure to book it well in advance!

 So, this is our experience with visiting the most famous Gaudi buildings in Barcelona with a tour.
 Have you been to Barcelona?
 Feel free to share your experience by leaving a reply below.
 Planning a trip and have any questions about this Gaudi tour or Gaudi attractions that we visited, don’t hesitate to leave a reply below and I’ll try to help.